BrycenM4/Compound-Interest-Calculator/README.md

 Completed 2/9/2025, and was a project for one of my classes.

+Utilizes functions, loops, and pointers to succesfully execute program.

 All coding done in C++ using Visual Studio 2022.